CNTBMS/ELF/README.md

 4. [Experiments](#4-experiments)
 ---
 ## 1. Introduction
-It is development of a platform for Federated learning with emergency room prognosis prediction models<br/>
+* It is development of a platform for Federated learning with emergency room prognosis prediction models<br/>
-To preserve the privacy of medical data distributed across multiple institutions, federated model learning is performed using model weights without data integration<br/>
+* To preserve the privacy of medical data distributed across multiple institutions, federated model learning is performed using model weights without data integration<br/>
-It is operated in a cloud environment (Google Cloud Platform, Google Cloud Storage, Big Query)
+* It is operated in a cloud environment (Google Cloud Platform, Google Cloud Storage, Big Query)
+* This research was supported by a grant of the Korea Health Technology R&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health & Welfare, Republic of Korea (grant number : HI21C1367)

 ---
 ---
 ---